 5. Fruit and Spice Park

 Located 37 miles away from Miami, Fruit and Spice Park occupies 15 hectares of land in the Redland area.
 It’s home to over 500 varieties of fruit plants, nuts, and spices, including 150 varieties of mangoes, 75 varieties of bananas, 70 varieties of bamboo, and 40 varieties of grapes.
-Also, exotic fruits such as lychee, guava, jackfruit, sapodilla, and many others grow there.
+Also, exotic fruits such as lychee, guava, jackfruit, sapodilla, and many other tropical plants grow there.

 One of their goals is for every visitor to have the opportunity to sample fruits that are in season.
 So they have three basic rules: